 The gradual onset of baldness is one of the most common occurrences in men and a normal part of the aging process.
 For some men, baldness is not a big issue and no treatment is wanted or needed.
 A lot of men who are losing hair or are left with a rim of hair around the sides and back of the scalp will prefer to shave it all off and adopt the bald look.

 Hair transplants are usually not suitable for men who are completely bald.
 To perform a transplant, the surgeon must be able to extract hair follicles that are still active and can produce hair.
-Anyone considering a hair transplant is advised to try clinically proven hair loss treatments first.
+Anyone considering a hair transplant is advised to try clinically proven hair loss treatments for at least six months first.

 Wigs and hairpieces are a dying solution for balding men who are looking for ways to prevent hair loss now rather than deal with baldness later.
 However, they’re still an effective option for those who have exhausted other means of treatment and have very little to no hair.